godotengine/godot-docs/development/cpp/custom_godot_servers.rst

 - Adding a custom asynchronous threads
 - Adding Input support
 - Adding writing threads
-- Adding custom VOIP protocol.
+- Adding custom VOIP protocol
 - etc.

 Creating a Godot Server
 -----------------------

-At minimum, Godot must to have: a static instance, sleep timer, thread loop, initialize state, and cleanup.
+At minimum, a server must to have: a static instance, sleep timer, thread loop, initialize state, and cleanup.

 .. code:: cpp